30 Cheap DIY Halloween Decorations for the Spookiest Holiday Ever

 Whether you caught the DIY bug from creating homemade Halloween costumes for your kids, putting together pretty decorated pumpkins, or you're getting crafty for the first time, these homemade Halloween decorations make it easy to trick out your house for the holiday inexpensively — but without looking cheap.

 Cups look creepy when sitting on these spindly saucers.
 To make these DIY Halloween decorations, hook five bobby pins onto a 3/8-inch flat metal washer.
 Then, wrap twine around and thread through each bobby pin.
 Spray-paint everything white for that ghoulish look, and scatter small toy spiders around the table.
-Making spooky crafts with the family is one of our favorite ways to have some fall fun without breaking the bank.
+Making cheap Halloween decorations with the family is one of our favorite ways to have some fall fun without breaking the bank.

 The cute woodland world gets a spooky twist from Today’s Creative Blog.
-After you search the backyard for twigs, moss, and rocks, scour the house for small Halloween-themed decorations like skulls and scary birds.
+After you search the backyard for twigs, moss, and rocks, scour the house for small Halloween-themed decorations like skulls and scary birds for these cheap Halloween decorations.
 Then, build your scene on an upside-down lid of a Mason jar.
 When your miniature landscape looks complete, screw the jar onto the lid and place in the window or next to your front door in lieu of a pumpkin.
-Want to take your decorations to the next level?
-Here’s how to make your home into a haunted house.
+Try one of these 31 free pumpkin carving stencils.

 These DIY Halloween decorations are cheap and cheerful.
 Draw spooky faces on empty, clean gallon milk jugs, then fill with white holiday lights to decorate your porch or walkway with a ghostly Halloween glow.
 Speaking of spooky faces, did you know there's a totally logical reason you're scared of clowns?

-Turn a pair of old heels into a bewitching candy bowl.
+Turn a pair of old heels into cheap Halloween decorations that act as a bewitching candy bowl.
 Wrap the heels in cheap sparkly paper, then decorate and fill with Halloween treats.
 Here are some crazy facts you probably didn't know about Halloween candy.

-For cheap jack-o-lantern decorations that will last past Halloween, cover clean, empty jars with orange construction paper or tissue paper.
+For cheap Halloween decorations that look like jack-o-lantern and will last past Halloween, cover clean, empty jars with orange construction paper or tissue paper.
 Add features with black construction paper, then pop in a tea candle—with flames, or battery-operated—and watch your "pumpkin" glow.
 We bet you didn't know the spooky history behind the jack-o-lantern tradition.